daydin14/JokerService/README.md

 - Background tasks and worker logic.
 - Logging Computer Programming Jokes with `Serilog` to the current directory.
   (Creates a `Logs` folder in the project's root directory.)
+- Email Service to send the jokes to the specified email address.

 ## Publishing